PPFAS & MOSL Nasdaq vs direct US investing: which works better

 Example: Motilal Oswal Nasdaq 100 FoF.

 This is an Indian mutual fund that invests in another fund — typically an offshore ETF tracking a US index.
 MOSL's Nasdaq 100 FoF, for instance, invests in an Ireland-domiciled or US-domiciled Nasdaq 100 ETF.
+The domicile of that underlying ETF matters for dividend leakage, as we explain in UCITS vs US-domiciled ETFs.

 Tax treatment is different from Structure A: